-The following discussion describes selected German tax consequences of acquiring, owning and disposing of the ADSs to a holder that is a U.S. treaty beneficiary.
-For purposes of this discussion, a "U.S. treaty beneficiary" is a resident of the United States for purposes of the Convention between the Federal Republic of Germany and United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income and on Capital and Certain Other Taxes of 1989, as amended by the Protocol as of June 4, 2008 (Abkommen zwischen der Bundesrepublik Deutschland und den Vereinigten Staaten von Amerika zur Vermeidung der Doppelbesteuerung und zur Verhinderung der Steuerverkürzung auf dem Gebiet der Steuern vom Einkommen und vom Vermögen und einiger anderer Steuern in der Fassung vom 4.
+The following discussion describes selected German tax consequences of acquiring, owning and disposing of the new ordinary shares or new ADSs or disposing of subscription rights to new ordinary shares or new ADSs to a holder that is a U.S. treaty beneficiary.
+For purposes of this discussion, a "U.S. treaty beneficiary" is a resident of the United States for purposes of the Convention between the Federal Republic of Germany and United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income and on Capital and Certain Other Taxes of 1989, as amended by Protocol as of June 4, 2008 (Abkommen zwischen der Bundesrepublik Deutschland und den Vereinigten Staaten von Amerika zur Vermeidung der Doppelbesteuerung und zur Verhinderung der Steuerverkürzung auf dem Gebiet der Steuern vom Einkommen und vom Vermögen und einiger anderer Steuern in der Fassung vom 4.
 Juni 2008), hereinafter referred to as the "Treaty," who is eligible for relevant benefits under the Treaty.

-A holder will be a U.S. treaty beneficiary entitled to full Treaty benefits in respect of the ADSs if it is, inter alia:
+A holder will be a U.S. treaty beneficiary entitled to full Treaty benefits in respect of the ordinary shares or ADSs if it is, inter alia: